Saka284/imdb-dataset-analysis/README.md

 # IMDB Dataset Analysis

 This project involves analyzing the IMDB movie reviews dataset using Python in Google Colab.
-The analysis includes data exploration and deriving insights from the dataset.
+The analysis includes data exploration, data cleaning, and deriving insights from the dataset.

 ## Introduction

 The IMDB dataset contains movie reviews along with their associated sentiment (positive or negative).
-This project aims to explore the dataset, visualize the findings.
+This project aims to explore the dataset, clean the data, perform exploratory data analysis (EDA), and visualize the findings.
 The analysis is conducted using Python in Google Colab.

 ## Dataset